penielpam/nextjs-dashboard/README.md

+# Primeview
-# Customized Next.js Dashboard Application
+## Customized Next.js Dashboard Application

 This project is based on the starter template from the [Next.js App Router Course](https://nextjs.org/learn) but has been extensively customized to create a unique and dynamic dashboard experience.
 Significant modifications have been made to enhance functionality, user experience, and design.